mogemimi/pomdog/docs/Running-the-Tests.md

 cmake -Bbuild.cmake -H. -G Ninja -DCMAKE_BUILD_TYPE=Release
 ```

-## Build and run the unit tests on Mac OS X
+## Build and run the unit tests on macOS

-To run all unit tests, use:
+First, you need to generate the Xcode project file (.xcodeproj) using CMake.
+Afterwards you can build the whole project.

 ```sh
 cd path/to/pomdog